chemfiles/Chemfiles.jl/doc/reference.rst

     Remove any existing bond between the atoms ``i`` and ``j`` in the system.

+.. jl:function:: add_residue!(topology::Topology, residue::Residue)

+   Add a copy of `residue` to this `topology`.
+   The residue id must not already be in the topology, and the residue must contain only atoms that are not already in another residue.

+.. jl:function:: count_residue(topology::Topology)

+   Get the number of residues in the `topology`.

+.. jl:function:: are_linked(topology::Topology, first::Residue, second::Residue)

+   Check if the two residues `first` and `second` from the `topology` are linked together, *i.e.* if there is a bond between one atom in the first residue and one atom in the second one.

+.. jl:function:: resize!(topology::Topology, natoms::Integer)

+   Resize the `topology` to hold `natoms` atoms.
+If the new number of atoms is bigger than the current number, new atoms will be created with an empty name and type.
+If it is lower than the current number of atoms, the last atoms will be removed, together with the associated bonds, angles and dihedrals.

 .. _Atom:

 ``Atom`` type and associated function